longouyang/nosub/README.md

 (todo: windows)

-Next, go to your home directory and make a subdirectory called `.aws`.
+Next, make a subdirectory called `.aws` in your home directory.
-Create a file called `credentials` (not `credentials.txt` or anything like that, just `credentials`) and paste in your AWS credentials in this format:
+Inside that subdirectory, create a file called `credentials` (not `credentials.txt` or anything like that, just `credentials`) and paste in your AWS credentials in this format:

 ```
 [default]